rocketfellows/vies-vat-validation-php-sdk-interface/README.md

 ## Interface description.

+Interface contract:

-`VatNumberValidationServiceInterface` - sdk interface.
+- `VatNumberValidationServiceInterface` - sdk interface;

-`VatNumber` - validated VAT.
+- `VatNumber` - validated VAT;

-`VatNumberValidationResult` - validation result.
+- `VatNumberValidationResult` - validation result;

-// TODO: describe exceptions
+Interface exceptions:

+- `InvalidInputServiceException` - exception for api error code `INVALID_INPUT`, which means: the provided `CountryCode` is invalid or the VAT number is empty;
+- `ServiceUnavailableException` - exception for api error code `SERVICE_UNAVAILABLE`, which means: an error was encountered either at the network level or the Web application level, try again later;

 ## Contributing.